olanti-p/cata-mapgen-editor/README.md

    - Bucket tool (flood fill, global fill, fill in selection)
    - Ruler tool (measure distance and area)
 - Copy/cut/paste tiles
+- Undo/redo support
 - Work on multiple mapgens at once
-- Use different palettes for mapgens in single project
+- Work with multiple palettes at once
+- Automatic resolution of palette inheritance
+- *Configurable resolution for parametric palettes
-- Autocomplete and fuzzy search for identifiers
+- Autocomplete, fuzzy search and validation for identifiers
-- Undo/redo support
-- UI retains its state between sessions
+- *UI retains its state between sessions
-- Can be used with mods
-- *Autosaves
+- Configurable autosaves
-- *Support for big mapgens (e.g. 48x48, 72x72 - any multiple of 24)
+- Support for big mapgens (e.g. 48x48, 48x72 - any multiple of 24)
-- *Import existing palettes from game files
+- Export palettes and mapgens into JSON
+- Automatic JSON formatting on export
 - *Assign different mappings to symbols (terrain/furniture/items/fields/graffiti/vehicle/monster/NPC/other)
-- *Mapgen objects (spawning objects within an area)
+- *Mapgen objects (aka `place_*` functions, i.e. objects placed within an area)
-- *Update-type mapgens
-- *Nested-type mapgens
 - *QoL UI features (hotkeys, tooltips)
+- Tooltip preview for symbol contents when editing
+- Visual preview for terrain and furniture
+- Configurable display options (sprites, symbols, OMT boundaries)
+- *Visual preview for vehicle and nested placement boundaries

 ## Bugs and limitations
 See [TODO.md](doc/BNMT/TODO.md) for list of planned features.

 See [BUGS.md](doc/BNMT/BUGS.md) for list of known bugs.

-If you don't see your issue there, please open a ticket or contact me on Discord.
+If you don't see your issue there, feel free to open a ticket or contact me on Discord.

 ## Feedback
-I'm available on official Bright Nights Discord server: https://discord.gg/XW7XhXuZ89 , user id `olanti_p`.
+General feedback is appreciated.
+Feel free to open an issue, or contact me on Discord.
+I'm available on various Cataclysm related servers, user id `olanti_p`.

 ## License
-BNMT is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+This tool is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.